mtiutiu/Hardware_Playground/espeasy/node/WiFi_Lights/README.md

 **Work progress:**

- 1. Test/verify the pcb board correctness(from both electrical and mechanical point of views) - **IN PROGRESS**
+ 1. Test/verify the pcb board correctness(from both electrical and mechanical point of views) - **DONE**
- 2. Produce the initial PCB's using some external PCB manufacturer
+ 2. Produce the initial PCB's using some external PCB manufacturer - **IN PROGRESS**
  3. Components assembly(soldering)
  4. Create 3D printed plastic enclosure
  5. Flash ESPEasy